jurisbogd/PSI2023SemesterProject/README.md

 ## Flashcards and flashcard packs
 Flashcards are used as a memorization tool, usually following the format of a question on one side of the card and an answer on the other.

-Our web service will be able to load and display groups of flashcards (hereafter known as packs) as well as allow users to show/hide the answer and select whether they answered correctly or incorrectly, allowing the user to keep track of score and gauge improvement more effectively.
+Our program will be able to load and display groups of flashcards (hereafter known as packs) as well as allow users to show/hide the answer and select whether they answered correctly or incorrectly, allowing the user to keep track of score and gauge improvement more effectively.

 ## Flashcard creation and editing
 Users will be able to create and publish their own flashcard packs.